I currently have some old Calcuttas, one 200 silver and one Calcutta 250.

 AKfish is spot on.
 While it may be intuitive to think that plastic is "cheap"; as he points out they do it for a reason.
 And I would ask if you are actually seeing failures, or just trying to eliminate failure points?
 Because if you are currently seeing failures it may very well NOT be the gears themselves, but another issue where they become the point of failure. - john

-First who sticks their finger in the level wind while a fish is running?
+First who sticks their finger in the level wind while a fish is running? lol.

-while they may use plastic in some areas for safety. they use plastic in many areas because its cost effective, cheap.
+While they may use plastic in some areas for safety. they use plastic in many areas because its cost effective, cheap.

 My reels have held up very well.. for twenty years...

-i dont trust their plastic parts to last another 20 years...of hard usage.
+I dont trust their plastic parts to last another 20 years...of hard usage.

 And parts for those reels are no longer supported by manufacturer as we all know.

-i have not had the privilege of tearing apart the newer Calcutta TE and Conquests does one seem to be more robust?
+I have not had the privilege of tearing apart the newer Calcutta TE and Conquests does one seem to be more robust?

 which one would you buy if you want to abuse it for the next twenty years?